 The title of this blog post is not so much descriptive but, rather, figurative.
-It has been a while since I have written a post, with the age old reason holding true, that is, quite literally, a lack of time.
+It has been a while since I have written a post, with the age old reason holding true: that is, quite literally, for lack of time.
 Many of you who might have read my previous posts would have seen pictures galore of Zack, our handsome and infinitely affectionate Pyrenean Mountain Dog, on his various adventures with us in this pulchritudinous region, the English Lake District.
 Alas, Zack’s health had been gradually deteriorating, and spending time with him – feeding, cleaning, and taking care of his needs – took precedence over writing any blog posts.
-Thus, whilst this Blog concerns the pulchritudinous Lake District National Park, it is also, in part, affected by the aegis of life at Blenheim Lodge B&B simply because Blenheim Lodge is both our home as well as a Bed and Breakfast, and is run by a family as a family B&B. The days of ‘summer wine’ are now passed: Zack and his beautiful smile which lit up our days and nights is no longer with us; but his devotion to us and ours to him remain embedded in our consciousness and hearts.
+Thus, whilst this Blog concerns the pulchritudinous Lake District National Park, it is also, in part, affected by the aegis of life at Blenheim Lodge B&B simply because Blenheim Lodge is both our home as well as a Bed and Breakfast, and is run by a family as a family B&B. The days of ‘summer wine’ have now passed: Zack and his beautiful smile which lit up our days and nights is no longer with us; but his devotion to us and ours to him remain embedded in our consciousness and hearts.

 Our new rescue boy is Horatio, a Great Dane, which readers will increasingly see in our photos as we explore new places and revisit previous haunts together.
 He has been with us now for six months, and is settling in as only a dog can settle in when it has been instructed by its previous mentor, Zack.
 As I write, he is relishing all the thrills of eating a tasty bone!